roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Feels fine," Cori said.
 "Thank you."

  Ben sat back down and pulled his cock through the opening in his boxers.
 Cori hopped on the couch and laid down on her stomach, her head in his lap.
-Report_Story #3